 Safety and performance.
-While there are many varying criteria to be considered during the decision-making process for selecting an appropriate surge protective device (SPD), if the design engineer neglects the importance of either of these two areas for the products being specified, there can be serious implications for the client.
+While there are many varying criteria to be considered during the decision-making process for selecting an appropriate SPD, if the design engineer neglects the importance of either of these two areas for the products being specified, there can be serious implications for the client.

 Power quality solutions are predicated on the individual requirements of each facility.
 What works best for large high-rise buildings with massive HVAC, telecommunications and computer networks may not be the wisest approach for a busy textile mill or food processing plant.

 The most logical approach to a power quality environment is prevention.
 It is recommended to use a cascaded approach to system-wide facility protection.
 It is important to place SPDs at the source of the disturbance as well as in the proximity of the sensitive loads.